5 Healthy Habits I do Daily

 5. Take Some Me Time

+As far as healthy habits go, I think this one is one of the most important.
 We live in a culture of “go, go, go” and “more is better”.
 Like many Type A people, I am always adding things to my to-do list, saying yes to opportunities and keeping my days filled with things to do.
 Whether it is working on a blog post, going to the gym, running errands, or hanging out with friends I always seem to find time to fill my schedule with things.
 Although I might seem like an extrovert to some, I am mostly an introvert and I recharge by being alone and doing something for me.
 Every day I try and find a little time to do something for me that helps me keep my balance and helps to recharge my batteries for the next day.
-Although it would be lovely to treat myself to a massage or pedicure daily, that is certainly no realistic for time or money!
-So instead I try and keep it simple; be it enjoying a coffee in a local coffee shop, reading a book, going for a walk, or simply cooking my favourite meal, doing something for me helps be maintain my balance and makes me a happier and healthier person.
+Although it would be lovely to treat myself to a massage or pedicure daily, that is certainly not realistic for time or money!
+So instead I try and keep it simple; be it enjoying a coffee in a local coffee shop, reading a book, going for a walk, or simply cooking my favourite meal, doing something for me helps me maintain my balance and makes me a happier and healthier person.